Who are Egypt's Sufi Muslims?

 Jihadists and Sufism

 Salafist and jihadist groups are hostile to Sufis.
-They ban their followers from praying in mosques associated with Sufism, and consider dhikr and shrines as counter to religious doctrine.
+They ban their followers from praying in mosques associated with Sufism, and consider chanting and shrines as counter to religious doctrine.

 An affiliate of the jihadist group Islamic State (IS) based in northern Sinai have been waging a campaign against Sufis for a year.